Aliabdo6/dog_vision/README.md

 # Dog Vision

 Dog Vision is a machine learning project that classifies images of dogs into different breeds using a Convolutional Neural Network (CNN).
-This project leverages TensorFlow and Keras to build and train the model.
+This project leverages TensorFlow, Keras, and Transfer Learning with MobileNetV2 to build and train the model.

 ## Table of Contents